ysoftdevs/odc-analyzer/README.md

 ### Vulnerability Database

 The application also needs read-only access to vulnerability database maintained by OWASP Dependency Check.
-ODC currently supports H2 and MySQL.
+ODC currently supports multiple databases, including H2, MySQL and PostgreSQL.
 However, there are multiple issues with H2 for this usage.
 The first one issue is concurrent access.
-The concurrent access probably could have been somehow configured, but ODC uses different case for MySQL and H2 table names and column names.
-This makes it hard to support both at the same time.
+The concurrent access probably could have been somehow configured, but ODC uses various case for table names and column names.
+This makes it hard to support multiple databases at the same time.

 ## Running multiple instances behind load-balancer